JKont2123/jkont2123.github.io/README.md

 Assignmnent 2: Personal Website

-  This website is was created as an assignment for IAT 355.
+  This website was created as an assignment for IAT 355.

   Using HTML, CSS and JavaScript, this website acts as a portfolio for my (Jeremy Kontulahti) work that I have done in this class, and during my IAT career.
 It contains information on my skill set, experience and contact information.